AliceO2Group/QualityControl/doc/Advanced.md

 * "postprocessing" - contains declarations of PostProcessing Tasks.
 It is only needed only when Post-Processing is run.

-The configuration file can also include a path to Data Sampling configuration ("dataSamplingPoliciesFile") or the list of Data Sampling Policies.
+The configuration file can also include a list of Data Sampling Policies.
 Please refer to the [Data Sampling documentation](https://github.com/AliceO2Group/AliceO2/tree/dev/Utilities/DataSampling) to find more information.

 ### Common configuration